Maria Woodworth-Etter: Ministry

 Her earliest exposure to religion was through a local Disciples of Christ congregation.
 After her marriage, she chose to enter evangelistic ministry.
 Prohibited from public preaching among the Disciples, she found support in a local Quaker meeting.
 It was while associating with the Quakers that she received the baptism in the Holy Spirit while praying for an "anointing for service".

 After this experience, she began to preach.
 Reporting hundreds of conversions, her campaigns attracted reporters from across the country.
 Impressed by her preaching ability, several denominations vied for her attention.
 The Quakers, Methodism and "Bible Christians" made her lucrative offers, but her dream was to evangelize in the western states.
 Many denominations did not allow female pastors, and she shied away from those groups, feeling that they contradicted her calling from God.
 She was briefly affiliated with the Brethren in Christ but eventually joined the Church of God of the General Eldership founded by John Winebrenner.
 She was dismissed from the Church of God in 1904.

 She began to pray for the sick in 1885, believing that those with sufficient faith would be healed.
 Healing was reported on many occasions, bringing greater notoriety to Woodworth.
-Newspapers around the United States printed articles about Faith healing that was reported to have occurred at these events.
+Newspapers around the United States printed articles about faith healing that was reported to have occurred at these events.
 Her meetings also became known for people falling to the floor in trance-like states, similar to being Slain in the Spirit common a few decades later in the Pentecostal movement.
 These people would later report profound spiritual experiences while in such a state.
 As she preached throughout the nation, her reputation grew, leading her to purchase an 8,000-seat tent in which to conduct her services.
 In 1912 she joined the young Pentecostal movement and preached widely in Pentecostal circles until her death, helping found the Assemblies of God in 1914 despite never being a formal member.

-In addition to being a preacher, evangelist and faith healer, Woodworth was also said to have given prophecies, including that San Francisco would be destroyed by an earthquake prior to the 1906 San Francisco earthquake.
+In addition to being a preacher, evangelist, and faith healer, Woodworth was also said to have given prophecies, including that San Francisco would be destroyed by an earthquake and tidal wave in 1890, causing about 1,000 people to flee the city.

 In 1918 she founded Woodworth-Etter's Tabernacle, what is today the Lakeview Church (Temple) of Indianapolis, Indiana.
 She had chosen Indianapolis for her church because of its central location in the United States at the time, having been known as the Crossroads of America.
 From the start, her church was multi-ethnic and allowed Whites, African Americans, Asians, and Native Americans all to worship together despite criticism from outsiders.

 While Woodworth-Etter felt that Aimee Semple McPherson's flashy style was too worldly, the founder of Foursquare Church was greatly influenced by Maria's popularity, faith, and breaking of gender barriers.